Without further ado, the lead generation methods are:

 Click the image below to receive the free video training now.

-Ifeoma Illoh is a data driven growth marketer.
+Ifeoma Illoh is a data driven digital marketer focused on revenue growth and customer retention.
 As a senior digital marketing and PR consultant she works with businesses to activate and grow consistent revenue using digital channels and online media platforms so they can attract leads, maximize sales and grow exponentially.
 This is ultimately so that business owners can make impact, have influence and build the legacy they desire.
-She wears many hats as a serial entrepreneur.
-She's the Founder of WiredInn Digital agency and Chief Content Officer here at OnlineMarketingIntelligence.com.
-You can connect with her via Twitter.
+She's the Founder of WiredInn Digital agency which she built from ground zero .
+She's actively the Chief Content Officer here at OMI.